 SHOEBOX was originally developed at the Children’s Hospital of Eastern Ontario (CHEO) Research Institute, and is currently in the beta testing phase, as a flagship product at the Ottawa start-up company called Clearwater Clinical.
 The team developed highly interactive, calibrated iPad games that enable the player to accurately test their own hearing, based on rigorous research.
 Based on how the user plays, precise hearing thresholds across all sound frequencies for each ear are reliably recorded to produce a traditional audiogram.
 SHOEBOX is a registered medical device with Health Canada and the FDA.

 “Our bold idea was to develop a mobile point of care diagnostic tool that’s so simple even children can test their own hearing,” said Dr. Matthew Bromwich, principal investigator at the CHEO Research Institute and Chief Technology Officer at Clearwater Clinical.
 “The test is fun, accurate and inexpensive.
 It can also be used to connect people within a country or across the world to improve care.
-Thank you to the CATAAlliance for this tremendous honour, and their ongoing support.”
+Thank you to the CATAAlliance for this tremendous honor, and their ongoing support.”

 In 2008, the WHO estimated that 664 million people have a hearing impairment and that 80% of them live in low and middle income countries.
 Only 20% of the world’s population has access to hearing testing and only 1 in 40 will be fitted with a hearing aid.
 In all of Africa, there are only 160 audiologists for over 1 billion people.
 Demand for care vastly exceeds the supply of equipment and access to professionals.